legionJP/legionJP/README.md

 - 👋 Hi, I’m JP PAL
-- 👀 I’m interested in Artificial Intelligence , Machine Learning,App Development..
-- 🌱 I’m currently learning A.I.
-M.L. & Programming..
+- 🌱 I’m currently learning Back end Development technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web App Development
-- 📫 How to reach me ...
+- 📫 contact : jjpsingh18@gmail.com

 <!---
 legionJP/legionJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.